flutter/website/flutter-for-react-native/index.md

 [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html),
 depending on whether your widget manages state changes.

-In the above Hello world! example, the `MyApp` class extends a StatelessWidget and overrides a pre-defined `build` function that returns a tree or hierarchy of widgets.
+When writing an app, you'll use two types of widgets: [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or
+ [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).
+A StatelessWidget is just what it sounds like—a widget with no state.
+A StatelessWidget is created once, and never changes its appearance.
+A StatefulWidget dynamically changes state based on data received, or user input.

+The important difference between stateless and stateful widgets is that StatefulWidgets have a State object that stores state data and carries it over across tree rebuilds, so it's not lost.

-The widget tree consists of the following five widgets: the [MaterialApp](https://docs.flutter.io/flutter/material/MaterialApp-class.html) root widget, and the  [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html), [AppBar](https://docs.flutter.io/flutter/material/AppBar-class.html), [Center](https://docs.flutter.io/flutter/widgets/Center-class.html), and [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widgets.
+The widget tree for the previous example consists of 5 widgets: the [MaterialApp](https://docs.flutter.io/flutter/material/MaterialApp-class.html) root widget, and the  [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html), [AppBar](https://docs.flutter.io/flutter/material/AppBar-class.html),   [Center](https://docs.flutter.io/flutter/widgets/Center-class.html), and [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widgets.

 The `MaterialApp` widget wraps a number of widgets that are commonly required for Material Design applications and the `Scaffold` widget implements the basic